Influence of the majority group on individual judgments in online spontaneous conversations

-Given this particular framework upon which the community is built, the \texttt{AITA} subreddit represents a precious source of spontaneous online conversations to study how users express moral judgments on other people online.
-It has received much attention in recent literature~\citep{botzer_analysis_2023, giorgi_author_2023}, being also the most viewed Reddit community for four years in a row, from 2020 to 2023~\citep{2023_reddit_recap}.
-We collect 6,366 threads from the \texttt{AITA} community containing a total of 6,372,251 comments using the PRAW\footnote{Python Reddit API Wrapper (\url{https://praw.readthedocs.io/en/stable/})} library.
-The dataset is publicly available on Zenodo~\citep{goglia_2024_13620016}, and details about the data collection process are explained in~\cite{gogliavega}.
+The \texttt{AITA} guidelines also suggest that, along with the acronym, users should include in the comment a brief motivation for their judgment, as it might be helpful for other readers.
+It is also important to note that, although the primary purpose of the comments is to express judgments, it remains the responsibility of each user to comply with the guidelines.
+Hence, alternatively, some users still participate by writing comments just to discuss and without judging~\citep{gogliavega}.

+The \texttt{AITA} subreddit uses Reddit’s integrated voting system (i.e, the upvote button) to allow participants to rate the judgments they agree with.
+Users should upvote comments containing the acronym they think is correct.
+On the contrary, expressing disagreement with downvotes is not allowed: the downvote button should only be used to report off-topics, spam discussions, and harassing comments, in order to help moderators job of content-regulation.

-Eighteen hours after the post is created, the platform publicly reveals the final verdict, which states whether the main character (i.e., the author of the post) or other characters of the story had an unacceptable behavior.
+The \texttt{AITA} rules establish an 18-hours waiting period before assigning the final verdict.
+Users are supposed to write and upvote comments within this time frame if they want their judgments to be considered for the verdict.
+As users upvote different comments, a consensus emerges over time, with one judgment gaining the majority of agreements as the collective decision.
+The final verdict is automatically computed by the \texttt{AITA} algorithm by summing up all the upvotes that comments containing each acronym have received.
+After this time window has passed, this judgment is then accepted as the final verdict and it is made public by assigning a flair to the post, i.e., a tag with the respective acronym.
+In other words, the platform publicly reveals the final verdict, which states whether the main character (i.e., the author of the post) or other characters of the story had an unacceptable behavior.